mojolicious/minion/README.md

-  A job queue for the [Mojolicious](http://mojolicious.org) real-time web framework, with support for multiple named queues, priorities, delayed jobs, job results, retries with backoff, rate limiting, unique jobs, statistics, distributed workers, parallel processing, autoscaling, resource leak protection and multiple backends (such as [PostgreSQL](http://www.postgresql.org)).
+  A job queue for the [Mojolicious](http://mojolicious.org) real-time web framework, with support for multiple named queues, priorities, delayed jobs, job progress, job results, retries with backoff, rate limiting, unique jobs, statistics, distributed workers, parallel processing, autoscaling, resource leak protection and multiple backends (such as [PostgreSQL](http://www.postgresql.org)).

   Job queues allow you to process time and/or computationally intensive tasks in